ioos/compliance-checker/README.md

 [![Build Status](https://travis-ci.org/ioos/compliance-checker.svg)](https://travis-ci.org/ioos/compliance-checker)

 The IOOS Compliance Checker is a Python tool to check local/remote datasets against a variety of compliance standards.
-It is primarily a command-line tool (tested on OSX/Linux) and can also be used as a library import.
+It is primarily a command-line tool (tested on OS X/Linux) and can also be used as a library import.

 It currently supports the following sources and standards: